Key to understanding performance review is to first understand your system...know this and you can play to win the game!

 you will have a better appreciation of the relationships and implications.
 For example,

-you set objectives at the start of the year and establish an employee development plan
+you set objectives at the start of the year and establish an

 to help you meet the objectives.
 Then have a follow-up review with your manager during